 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Head teacher.
+Staff must report their concerns to the Head teacher Mrs A Brogden or SLT Mr M Taylor.
 If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in Education, September 2024, will be followed in view of recording and storage of such concerns.

-If in doubt whether the concern is a low-level concern, the HT/ Back up DSL will consult with LADO for guidance.
+If in doubt whether the concern is a low-level concern, the HT will consult with LADO for guidance.